 Look it up in Manuscript Releases by E.G. White, Vol. 20 pages 197, 198 where the bracketed words appear in White’s quote of Revelation 6:9-11: “And white robes were given unto every one of them [They were pronounced pure and holy] . . .”
 This is a pronouncement of judgment.
 Please understand, I did not supply the bracketed words!

 This is a safe conclusion, because the “image” and “mark” of Revelation 13:16, 17 are still future.

 “admiration” from: “thauma” (Strong’s #2295) “a wonderful thing, a marvel”

 The Great Controversy by E.G. White, page 566

 “wherefore” from “diati” (Strong’s #1302) is translated “why” some 23 times, “wherefore” only 4 times

 The Commentary comes close to the “visible” idea, but chooses to use the word “active” instead.
 Note the comment under “was, and is not.”
 “At some time in the past the beast had been active, but then disappeared.”
-If it “disappeared,” it seems to me “visible” should be substituted for “active.” (see SDA Bible Commentary Vol. 7, page 853 bottom left column)
+If it “disappeared,” it seems “visible” should be substituted for “active.” (see Seventh-day Adventist Bible Commentary, Vol. 7, page 853 bottom left column)